 The emphasis on understanding and experiencing Fire Island holistically and within its broader context as described under this alternative would result in beneficial impacts, including broadening the visitor experience to address both the natural and cultural heritage of Fire Island and its regional context.
-Land use and development proposals including technical assistance to Fire Island communities to identify and preserve their distinctive community character; and revisions to land use regulations including alternatives to traditional zoning would be of long-term benefit to the overall character of Fire Island and to the management of land use and development.
+Land use and development proposals including technical assistance to Fire Island communities to identify and preserve their distinctive community character; and revisions to land use regulations including alternatives to traditional zoning would be of longterm benefit to the overall character of Fire Island.
 A commitment to cooperative stewardship as well as enactment of proposed changes to visitor facilities and the visitor experience on Fire Island could increase visitation and would have a beneficial effect on the local and regional economy.
-The commitment to cooperative stewardship would have an impact on the organization of the Seashore staff.
-Likewise, proposals involving construction activity and increases in park staff could also have an effect on the local and regional economy.

-The William Floyd Estate

-The William Floyd Estate (the Estate) is a separate and distinct unit of Fire Island National Seashore with its own unique characteristics.
+THE WILLIAM FLOYD ESTATE The William Floyd Estate (the Estate) is a separate and distinct unit of Fire Island National Seashore with its own unique characteristics.
 To properly address the future needs of the Estate, workshops and alternative planning concepts were developed separately from the overall planning effort for Fire Island National Seashore.

-The following critical planning priorities were defined for the Estate:

-▶ DEFINING THE MESSAGE

-Work with other entities to develop a consistent message that defines the Estate's significance, themes, and objectives and also broadens understanding and appreciation of the William Floyd Estate locally, nationally, and globally and within the context of Fire Island National Seashore and the National Park System.
+The following critical planning priorities were defined for the Estate: DEFINING THE MESSAGE Work with other entities to develop a consistent message that defines the Estate's significance, themes, and objectives and also broadens understanding and appreciation of the Estate locally, nationally, and globally and within the context of the Seashore and the National Park System.

+SOURCE: INDEPENDENCE NATIONAL HISTORICAL PARK

 EDUCATION DESTINATION

 Establish the Estate as a place for research and education.
 Become a living classroom that builds understanding for the cultural and historical significance of the property through engaging, hands-on activities and tangible examples of the historic uses of the site.

-► ACCESS
+ACCESS

 Ensure the Estate is easy to find and available to the public on a regular basis.
 Provide a facility that orients visitors and provides space for educational programs throughout the year.

-► HEALTH, SAFETY, AND SECURITY
+HEALTH, SAFETY, AND SECURITY

 Ensure that visitors have a safe and healthy experience that fosters their understanding and appreciation of the Estate.
 Create an appropriate monitoring and security system to ensure the site's long-term protection.

-▶ IMPROVING RELATIONSHIPS
+IMPROVING RELATIONSHIPS

 In collaboration with others, establish a broad range of diverse and lasting partnerships with other sites, institutions, and museums that encourage educational opportunities for a wide array of audiences and foster long-term stewardship of the property.

-Management Alternative A
+MANAGEMENT ALTERNATIVE A

-THE ESTATE'S CURRENT MANAGEMENT (NO-ACTION ALTERNATIVE)
+THE ESTATE'S CURRENT MANAGEMENT

+NO-ACTION ALTERNATIVE